 MailChimp, on the other hand, is fully integrated with CoSchedule.
 This means that you can create and schedule emails in MailChimp the same way that you can create, edit and promote content on WordPress.
 This feature is only available with the Marketing Suite Plan.

 What You Need to Know (the unspoken subtleties)

 Content marketing = CoSchedule.
 It took me a while to figure out how CoSchedule thinks.
-The mistake I was making was focusing on individual spokes and tasks — when I should have been focused on content and promoting the content.
+The mistake I was making was focusing on individual spokes and tasks.
+I should have been focused on creating and promoting the content.